leonlinsx/minimal-mistakes/_posts/2021-04-10-algorithms-life.md

 - When to stop interviewing for the max chance of the best outcome
 - When you should stop exploring new options to enjoy the ones you already know
 - How to schedule your tasks based on what your goal is
-- The types of distributions in life and Baye's rule
-- Game theory

 Let's look at our first algorithm, on when you should stop working on a problem.